Baltimore County, Maryland: 18th century

+19th century

-The Town of Baltimore, Jonestown and Fells Point were incorporated as the City of Baltimore in 1796–1797.
+The city of Baltimore, Jonestown, and Fells Point were incorporated as the City of Baltimore in 1796–1797.
 The city remained a part of surrounding Baltimore County and continued to serve as its county seat from 1768 to 1851.

 The site of the courthouse is now "Battle Monument Square", constructed 1815–1822 to commemorate the city and county defense in the War of 1812, including the bombardment of Fort McHenry by the British Royal Navy fleet in the Patapsco River, the two-day stand-off in fortifications dug east of the city on Loudenschlager's Hill (now "Hampstead Hill" in today's Patterson Park) and the earlier Battle of North Point in "Godly Woods" on the "Patapsco Neck" peninsula in the southeastern portion of the county, during September 12–14, 1814.
 These events have been commemorated ever since by Defenders Day, an annual city, county, and state official holiday on September 12.

 A second city-county courthouse constructed in 1805–1809 was moved to the western side of the Square at North Calvert and East Lexington.
 A third courthouse including the lower magistrates, commissioners, district and circuit courts, orphans (inheritances/wills) court, small claims court and the old Supreme Bench of Baltimore City was constructed on the entire western block of North Calvert, East Lexington, East Fayette and Saint Paul Streets from 1896 to 1900.
-In 1985 this building was renamed the Clarence M. Mitchell Jr. City Circuit Courthouse, for the famous Baltimorean and leader of the Civil Rights Movement, Clarence M. Mitchell Jr. (1911–1984), reputed to be the "101st U.S. Senator".

 In 1816, the City of Baltimore annexed from Baltimore County several parcels of land known as the "Precincts" on its west, north, east and southwest sides.
 The County separated from the city (which it surrounds on the east, north, and west) on July 4, 1851, as a result of the adoption of the 1851 second state constitution.
 Baltimore became one of the few "independent cities" in the United States, putting it on the same level with the state's other 23 counties and granting limited "home rule" powers outside the authority of the Maryland General Assembly.

 Towsontown was voted in a referendum by the voting citizens as the new "county seat" on February 13, 1854.
 The City of Baltimore continued annexing land from the county, extending its western and northern boundaries in 1888.
 The factory and business owners in the eastern industrial communities of Canton and Highlandtown resisted and opposed annexation, but were annexed 30 years later.
-The last major annexation took place in 1918–1919, which again took territory from the county on all three sides (west, north, and east) as well as to the south for the first time from Anne Arundel County, along the south shores of the Patapsco River.
+The last major annexation took place in 1918–1919, which again took territory from the county on all three sides (west, north, and east) and to the south for the first time from Anne Arundel County, along the south shores of the Patapsco River.